ryanasti752/cifparse/README.md

     json.dump(airport.to_dict(), json_file, indent=2)
 ```

+## Example File

+An example file is provided in the [Examples](./examples/) directory.
+It demonstrates parsing all of the CIFP data, finding an airport within the data, and then looping through the SID and STAR data to create a geoJSON file for each.

 ## CIFP Objects

 A breakdown of the different objects can be found in the [Docs](./docs/) directory.